- Reinforcing The Training

-Your Dogwatch Dealer will introduce you to your dog training system and provide initial training.
-Following this initial training, you will need to reinforce the training.
+Your DogWatch Dealer will introduce you and your dog to the training program and will provide some initial training.
+Following this initial training, you will need to reinforce the training for several weeks.

 Place the DogWatch collar on your dog and walk the dog with the a leash to different areas of your yard near the boundary flags reinforcing that the flags are a “Watch-Out” (or whatever you use as an avoidance word).
 Do this several times a day for at least four to five days.
 Using a leash during this part of training is important because you must be able to pull the dog away from the flags if he gets a warning or a correction.
 Praise the dog for retreating from the flags.

-For your pet training system to be successful, the keys are consistency and repetition.
+For your pet training program to be successful, the keys are consistency and repetition.
 Praise the dog immediately upon re-entering the safe zone.

 Do not allow your pet to run freely in the yard during the training period, and avoid leaving the property for walks unless you leave by car or carry the dog over the boundary.
 This is to prevent confusing the dog about leaving the yard.
 Remember to remove the receiver collar before leaving the yard.